Tegalwaton Racecourse

 Tegalwaton Racecourse is a racecourse located in Tegalwaton, Semarang Regency, Central Java, Indonesia.
 This racecourse was built in 2001, and regularly used for the national scale horse racing event, the Jateng Derby, every year.

 Physical attributes

 Tegalwaton Racecourse is a dirt track and has an area of approximately 13.5 hectares with a track that is 1,200 meters long and 15 meters wide.
+The horse racing track itself is a roughly square quadrilateral, measuring about 370 by 380 meters.

 There are facilities for spectator stands, vendor stands, and stables for caring for the horse.
 This racecourse has a background view of Mount Merbabu.